 Has having to be honest about your past left you feeling vulnerable?

-Well, what is the truth of course?
-I mean, it’s my version of the truth, it’s the truth from my viewpoint and I wanted to be as honest as possible because otherwise, I think there’s absolutely no point in going through this rigmarole.
-You know, books take a long time to write.
-It’s not a novel, maybe one day I will write one, but this is supposed to be an accurate reflection of me and my times.
+This is my version of the truth.
+It’s the truth from my viewpoint.
+I wanted to be as honest as possible because otherwise, I think there’s absolutely no point in going through this rigmarole.
+This is supposed to be an accurate reflection of me and my times.